CUPA-HR Representation and Pay Equity Maturity Index

 How was this maturity index developed?
 How many questions are there?
 How long will it take?

-1. Scope of DEI Efforts
+1. Scope of Efforts

 2. Investment